SammyShaw/SammyShaw.github.io/_posts/2025-03-07-cnn-Toy-Robot.md

 ![alt text](/img/posts/gradCAM_bananagram.png "Grad-CAM Bad Feature Detection")

 <br>

 Bias is a pervasive issue in CNN tasks.
-Bias happens when a model learns to predict on *spurious features* - something in the data other than the features that would distinguish or separate classes in the real world.
+Bias happens when a model learns to predict on *spurious features*, something in the data other than the features that would distinguish or separate classes in the real world.
 Whether or not the model predicted these first two images correctly is not exactly my concern here.
 We know that if a model focuses on the unique circular connectors of Duplos, it will have a better chance of predicting Duplos that it hasn't seen before, but if the model can't recognize a Bananagram from the floor, it probably does not know what actually makes a Bananagram a Bananagram, even if it does guess correctly.

 When a model is biased, it is often due to contextual, or background bias.
 That is, because it has learned to *correctly* predict on contextual features that are associated with the class in training (i.e., with biased images), but not in real life.